ncatlab/nlab-content/pages/269.md

 It was then realized that none of these problems is shared by [[simplicial set]]:

-1. Eilenberg and Mac Lane proved a normalisation theorem which may be found in Mac Lane's book `Homology'.
+1. Eilenberg and Mac Lane proved a normalisation theorem which may be found in Mac Lane's book 'Homology'.

 1. every [[simplicial group]] is necessarily a [[Kan complex]] and therefore fibrant in the standard [[model structure on simplicial sets]]